UBC-DSCI/introduction-to-datascience/README.md

     - for the username enter `rstudio`
     - for the password enter `password` (or whatever you may have changed it to in the `docker run` command above)

-    > Note, if you prefer not to use RStudio, but a plain text editor instead (i.e., vim) the see [these docs](#usage-without-rstudio) below.

 3. Finally, you can render the book by running the following R code in the R console:
     ```
     bookdown::render_book('index.Rmd', 'bookdown::gitbook')